Experiential Learning – Guidelines for Majors in Plant Science

-The 3-credit EBE requirement at SEBS provides opportunities for students to participate in out-of-classroom or extra-curricular activities that combine technical knowledge with development of practical skills.
+The 3-credit Experiential Learning requirement at SEBS provides opportunities for students to participate in out-of-classroom or extra-curricular activities that combine technical knowledge with development of practical skills.
 Students earn credit while they work in industry or in laboratory or field research in an area relevant to their discipline of study.

 How Do Plant Science Students Satisfy This Requirement?

-Most students in the Plant Science curriculum satisfy the EBE requirement by registering for 11:776:495/496 Special Problems in Plant Science.1
+Most students in the Plant Science curriculum satisfy the experiential learning requirement by registering for 11:776:495/496 Special Problems in Plant Science.1

-See syllabus and associated learning goals of the course (PDF).
+See syllabus and associated learning goals of the course (135k PDF)

 What Opportunities Are There?